Filing requirements

 Correction

-A correction of inventor may be requested.
+A correction of inventor may be made upon request.

 Corrections may include:

-- The addition of an inventor (R611-16 CPI):
+• The addition of an inventor (R611-16 CPI):

-- The removal of an incorrectly designated inventor (R611-17 CPI):
+• The removal of an incorrectly designated inventor (R611-17 CPI):

-- Their written consent is then required.
+• their written consent is then required.

 Sanction in case of failure to designate or irregularities

-If no designation is made at the time of filing, the INPI sends a notification accompanied by a « designation of inventor(s) » form to the applicant (R612-11 CPI, paragraph 6, and INPI Examination Guidelines, I-B II.4.1), allowing them to designate inventors within a period of 16 months from the earliest claimed priority.
+If no designation is made at the time of filing, the INPI sends a notification accompanied by a « designation of inventor(s) » form to the applicant (R612-11 CPI, paragraph 6, and INPI Examination Guidelines, I-B II.4.1) allowing them to designate inventors within a period of 16 months from the earliest claimed priority.

 If no designation is made within this 16-month period, a decision of refusal is notified to the applicant (R612-45 CPI).

-The applicant then has a period of 2 months from the date of receipt of the notification to submit observations (this is not a period for rectification), particularly if the designation did in fact take place.
+The applicant then has a period of 2 months from the date of receipt of the notification to submit observations (this is not a period for regularization), particularly if the designation did in fact take place.

 Sanction in case of incorrect designation